cdisc-org/DDF-RA/Documents/Examples/README.md

 These are in the "Other" directory.
 Each example includes the source spreadsheet and the resulting USDM API JSON file.

-- Simple 1, an basic example of the use of the spreadsheet
+- Amendment 1, an example of using a amendments
 - Cycles 1, an example of using the study cycle construct
-- Profile 1, an example of using a profile (a secondary timeline)
+- Simple 1, an basic example of the use of the spreadsheet